-(C) The chief of the division of soil and water resources shall do all of the following:
+(C) The chief of the division of water resources shall do all of the following:

 (1) Coordinate the floodplain management activities of state agencies and political subdivisions with the floodplain management activities of the United States, including the national flood insurance program;

 (2) Collect, prepare, and maintain technical data and information on floods and floodplain management and make the data and information available to the public, state agencies, political subdivisions, and agencies of the United States;